Trump: 'I'm working for you now, I'm not working for Trump'

 "I'm working for you now, I'm not working for Trump," he told hundreds of supporters here in this Western swing state.

-In his first rally after The New York Times reported that Trump lost $916 million in 1995 -- which would have allowed him to reduce or eliminate his income tax burden for 18 years -- Trump acknowledged that in business, "it's my job to minimize the overall tax burden."
+In his first rally after The New York Times reported that Trump reported $916 million in losses in 1995 -- which would have allowed him to reduce or eliminate his income tax burden for 18 years -- Trump acknowledged that in business, "it's my job to minimize the overall tax burden."

 The Times did not look at Trump's federal return.
 It obtained one page of his New York State resident income tax returns as well as the first page of New Jersey and Connecticut nonresident returns.
 CNN has not independently verified the documents' authenticity, but Trump's campaign has not challenged any of the facts reported by The Times.